Devlet Hatun

-Devlet Hatun (دولت خاتون; died in 1422) was a concubine of Sultan Bayezid I, and the mother of Mehmed I of the Ottoman Empire.
+Devlet Hatun (دولت خاتون; died in January 1422) was a concubine of Sultan Bayezid I, and the mother of Mehmed I of the Ottoman Empire.

 Biography

-Devlet Hatun was a slave concubine of Ottoman Sultan Bayezid I and the mother of Bayezid's successor, Mehmed I.
+Devlet Hatun was a concubine of Sultan Bayezid I and the mother of Sultan Mehmed I. Her origins are unknown.

 Devlet is often confused with an other Bayezid's consort, Devletşah, due to similar names.
-The confusion is such that on Devlet's tomb (Devlet Hatun Turbesi in Bursa) are incorrectly indicated the origin and date of death of Devletşah, who was the daughter of Süleyman of Germiniyan and died in 1414.
+The confusion is such that on Devlet's tomb (Devlet Hatun Turbesi in Bursa) are incorrectly indicated the origin and date of death of Devletşah, who was the daughter of Süleyman of Germiyan and died in 1414.